Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Minkowski tensors in integral geometry

 \section{Minkowski tensors in integral geometry}

 In this section, we provide a brief introduction to Minkowski tensors (or tensor valuations) and summarize their basic properties.
+For basic concepts from convex and integral geometry not introduced here, we refer to \cite{HugWeil2020,S14}.
 Let $\cK^d$ denote the set of all compact convex subsets (convex bodies) of $\R^d$.
 We denote by $\langle\cdot\,,\cdot\rangle$ and $\|\cdot\|$ a Euclidean scalar product and the induced norm.
 We write $B^d:=\{x\in\R^d:\|x\|\le 1\}$ for the Euclidean unit ball centered at the origin $o$ and $\mathbb{S}^{d-1}=\partial B^d=\{x\in\R^d:\|x\|= 1\}$ for its boundary.
+We set $B^d(x,r):=x+rB^d$ for $x\in\R^d$ and $r\ge 0$.
 The volume of $B^d$ is denoted by $\kappa_d=\pi^{d/2}/\Gamma(1+d/2)$ and $\omega_d=d\kappa_d$ is its surface area, i.e., the $(d-1)$-dimensional volume of $\mathbb{S}^{d-1}$.
-The intrinsic volumes $V_i:\cK^d\to [0,\infty)$, $i\in\{0,\ldots,d\}$, are a collection of $d+1$ basic functionals on $\cK^d$ that are distinguished by their properties: \begin{itemize} \item They form a basis of the vector space of continuous, isometry invariant, additive, functions on $\cK^d$; $V_i$ is positively homogeneous of degree $i$ \cite[Theorem 4.20]{HugWeil2020}. \item They arise as coefficient functionals of a Steiner formula \cite[Theorem 3.10]{HugWeil2020}. \item They satisfy various integral geometric formulas such as Crofton formulas, projection formulas and (intersectional as well as additive) kinematic formulas \cite[Chap.~5]{HugWeil2020}. \item They can be additively extended to polyconvex sets (finite unions of compact, convex sets) and play a key role in the classical theory of geometric valuations (see \cite[Chap.~1]{SVJK} and \cite[Chap.~4.5]{HugWeil2020}). \end{itemize} The intrinsic volumes have also been called Minkowski functionals (or quermassintegrals, though with a different normalization and notation).
+The intrinsic volumes $V_i:\cK^d\to [0,\infty)$, $i\in\{0,\ldots,d\}$, are a collection of $d+1$ basic functionals on $\cK^d$ that are distinguished by their properties: \begin{itemize} \item They form a basis of the vector space of continuous, isometry invariant, additive, functions on $\cK^d$; $V_i$ is positively homogeneous of degree $i$ \cite[Theorem 4.20]{HugWeil2020}. \item They arise as coefficient functionals of a Steiner formula \cite[Theorem 3.10]{HugWeil2020}. \item They satisfy various integral geometric formulas such as Crofton formulas, projection formulas and (intersectional as well as additive) kinematic formulas \cite[Chap.~5]{HugWeil2020}. \item They can be additively extended to polyconvex sets (finite unions of compact, convex sets) and play a key role in the classical theory of geometric valuations (see \cite[Chap.~1]{SVJK} and \cite[Chap.~4.5]{HugWeil2020}). \end{itemize} In particular, $V_d$ is the volume functional, $2V_{d-1}$ is the surface area, $V_1$ is proportional to the mean width functional and $V_0$ is the Euler characteristic (see \cite[Section 3.3]{HugWeil2020}).
+The intrinsic volumes have also been called Minkowski functionals (or quermassintegrals, though with a different normalization and notation).
 Due to their properties, the Minkowski functionals are useful descriptors that can be applied for the analysis of complex spatial structure.